browndeer/coprthr/doc/application_notes/mic_build/app_note_mic_build.md

 MIC_LIBEVENT_DIR, respectively.

-The location where the COPRTHR SDK build should be (temporarily) installed is designated IC_COPRTHR_INSTAL_DIR.
+The location where the COPRTHR SDK build should be (temporarily) installed is designated MIC_COPRTHR_INSTAL_DIR.
 This is a temporary location since all of the packages will need to be copied over to the MIC accelerator card.

 The configuration is then performed with the commandline,